 Interaction with the Inheritance Tax Threshold

-By grasping these concepts, you can better plan your estate to ensure that your loved ones receive the maximum benefit from your legacy, while minimizing the amount of inheritance tax payable.
+By understanding how these allowances work together, you can plan your estate to ensure that your loved ones receive the maximum benefit from your legacy, while minimising the amount lost to inheritance tax.

 Residence Nil Rate Band Explained